M. B. publications 03/11/2023

 Excellent communication skills, and proficient in the English language, both written and spoken.

-The successful applicant will work with Prof. M. Ángeles Serrano and Prof. Marián Boguñá at the interface between Network Science and Machine Learning.
-The goal is to merge the best of the two worlds to produce a new generation of models and methods for the classification and prediction of complex networks.
+The successful applicant will work with Prof. M. Ángeles Serrano and Prof. Marián Boguñá in the foundations of complex networks and network geometry and/or at the interface between Network Science and Machine Learning.
+In this case, the goal is to merge the best of the two worlds to produce a new generation of models and methods for the classification and prediction of complex networks.
 We offer a 2-year position (1+1) with a competitive salary.

 Interested applicants are requested to submit a Curriculum Vitae including relevant publications and the name and contact details of 2 referees.

 We promote diversity and equal opportunities, minorities in science are encouraged to apply.

 Queries about this position should be sent to email@example.com or firstname.lastname@example.org